bahorn/QCKPrism/README.md

 * 0x0b - Effects.
 64 or 524 bytes
 * 0x0c - Brightness.
 64 Bytes
-* 0x0d - Unsure, potentially for saving settings?
+* 0x0d - Reset?
 64 byte packets but empty beyond null bytes.
 * 0x0e - Setting Color.
 524 bytes
 * 0x10 - No idea, got sent when openning the app.
 Doesn't seem to repsond with anything but the usual status.